HELEN C. PEIRCE SCHOOL OF INTERNATIONAL STUDIES

 MEREDITH BUCHBINDER

-Art Teacher, K - 4th grade
+Art Teacher, K - 3rd grades

 Ms. Buchbinder has had a lifelong love of the arts.
 Originally from Wisconsin, Meredith received her Bachelor's Degree from Hamline University in Minnesota, and graduated with a degree in Fine Arts.
 Her focus and passion in college was in ceramics, where she did a combination of hand building and pottery on the wheel.
 She later earned a Masters Degree in Education from DePaul University.
 In addition to college work, she has completed ongoing professional development through the Art Institute's Terra Teacher Lab.
-She has been teaching Middle School Art at Helen C. Peirce for 6 years, and in 2016 started teaching Kindergarten through 5th grade art.

 ALICIA ZAPATA